hashicorp/terraform-aws-consul/_ci/publish-amis-in-new-account.md

 # How to Publish AMIs in a New Account

-To make using this Blueprint as easy as possible, we want to automatically build and publish AMIs based on the [/examples/consul-ami/consul.json](/examples/consul-ami/consul.json) Packer template upon every release of this repo.
+To make using this Module as easy as possible, we want to automatically build and publish AMIs based on the [/examples/consul-ami/consul.json](/examples/consul-ami/consul.json) Packer template upon every release of this repo.
 This way, users can simply git clone this repo and `terraform apply` the [/examples/consul-cluster](/examples/consul-cluster) without first having to build their own AMI.
-Note that the auto-built AMIs are meant mostly for first-time users to easily try out a Blueprint.
+Note that the auto-built AMIs are meant mostly for first-time users to easily try out a Module.
 In a production setting, many users will want to validate the contents of their AMI by manually building it in their own account.

 Unfortunately, auto-building AMIs creates a chicken-and-egg problem.
 How can we run code that automatically finds the